AdobeDocs/commerce-frontend-core/src/pages/ui-components/howto/price-rendering.md

 1. Price range of composite products
 1. Manufacturer price (MSRP)

-Magento represents these prices as price types (e.g. final price, minimum price, maximum price, regular price) and are separate from the actual price in the code.
+The application represents these prices as price types (e.g. final price, minimum price, maximum price, regular price) and are separate from the actual price in the code.
 For example, Special Price is represented by the final price type in the code.

-### Magento taxes classification
+### Taxes classification

-Magento handles taxes as price adjustments and has 3 generic types of taxes:
+The application handles taxes as price adjustments and has 3 generic types of taxes:

 *  Tax
 *  Fixed Product Tax